-Maya Canady founded The Elephant Project in 2017 and currently serves as director.
+Maya Canady founded The Elephant Project in 2017.
 Prior to founding The Elephant Project, she taught children's yoga classes.
 Maya created The Elephant Project to make yoga and mindfulness accessible to children in all communities.
-She is a Senior at Woodrow Wilson High School in Washington, DC.
+She is a graduate of Woodrow Wilson High School in Washington, DC and currently attends Emory University in Atlanta, GA.

 Cedar Cox McAllister is a high school Senior from Washington, D.C.
 She became involved with The Elephant Project to help at-risk youth.
 Cedar hopes that by teaching yoga and mindfulness to more kids at a young age, they will be able to use those skills as they get older.